footnotes, appendices and apparatus to the anatomy

 I ask if he intends to dismantle also these, and he says if he can get that far back, yes.

-Anatomy is a process of dismemberment, of course, a dissectional or vivisectional practice leading via tunnels of groping gore to some shrivelled male fantasy of intellectual clarity and mastery of the body.
+Anatomy is a process of dismemberment, a dissectional or vivisectional practice leading via tunnels of groping gore to some shrivelled male fantasy of intellectual clarity and mastery of the body.

 A fitting locale, then, for Cannoner’s disquisition on the carceral archipelago, as Foucault styled it.